 By the station clock tower, you will find a cloth shop and a coffee shop which also serves food.

-The station is served by 12 daily trains running on the Northern line:
+The station is served by daily trains running on Thailand's Northern Railway Line that travel from Bangkok Hua Lamphong Railway Station and terminate at Chiang Mai.

 To view departure times and fares to and from Chiang Mai Train Station, please see some of the following pages on our site :

-Since July 2014 Special Express Nakhornping #9 and #10 offer a “Ladies and children car” which is reserved for women and children (10 years old and not taller than 150 cm) only.
+Since July 2014 some Special Express trains offer a “Ladies and children car” which is reserved for women and children (maximum 10 years old and not taller than 150 cm) only.

 A few times every year, the famous Eastern and Oriental Express comes to Chiang Mai.